g-h-anna/sepaRats/README.md

 ## Code

-The code is currently under review, and will be shortly available
+The code is available at: https://github.com/g-h-anna/phd-diss-code

 # Citation